enzoavalos/PriceRecorder/README.md

 - Firebase storage to store and retrieve backup information.
 - Permissions management (read/write external storage).
 - Possibility to both pick images from gallery and take pictures.
-- Image editing using exif info.
+- Image manipulation using exif info.